parrt/msds501/notes/computation.md

 **Exercise**: Fill in a [Function work plan](plans/function-planning.pdf) to create a function that uses that pseudocode as the processing steps to compute the result.
 Hint: what needs to change to convert this from a program to a function?

-**Exercise**: Fill in a [Function work plan](plans/function-planning.pdf) for with a functioning that performs integer division of 2 parameters, x and y, by counting how many times we can divide y into x while the iterated value is greater or equal to the divisor y.
+**Exercise**: Fill in a [Function work plan](plans/function-planning.pdf) for with a functioning that performs integer division of 2 parameters, x and y, by counting how many times we can subtract y from x while the iterated value is greater or equal to the divisor y.
 You will need a counter and an interated value.
+The point to this exercise is for you to see a pattern after solving a similar problem to the log2 function.

 <!--
 ```